DIZZYHOBO/AFSNote/README.md

 ## What is this shit?

 Tired of note-taking apps that are bloated, slow, and want to sync your every thought to the cloud?
-Hobopad is the antidote.
+AFSNote is the antidote.
 It's a single, self-contained HTML file that gives you a straightforward, no-bullshit notepad.

 It opens directly to a blank note, not a list of your previous work, because who the hell wants their shit exposed the second they open an app?
 It saves your notes directly in your browser's local storage.
 No accounts, no cloud, no problem.
 If you lose your notes, it's **100% on you, dumbass.**